Discovery District (Columbus, Ohio): Buildings and landmarks

 This district is home to various cultural and educational institutions.
 The Columbus Metropolitan Library, one of the highest-ranking large-city libraries in the nation, is an example of this.
 Its main branch location is within the bounds of the Discovery District, and is currently under construction and closed to the public.
 The Columbus Museum of Art is another example and is home to a wide array of American and European Art, as well as many contemporary and photographic collections.

 Among its educational institutions are the Columbus College of Art and Design, Columbus State Community College, Franklin University, and Capital University Law School.
-The Columbus College of Art and Design is a nationally ranked school for the arts, while Columbus State Community College is a well-known community college in the area, with many of its students beginning there and then transferring through to a four-year school in Columbus, such as The Ohio State University, Otterbein University, or Ohio Dominican University, or another school in Ohio.
+The Columbus College of Art and Design is a nationally ranked school for the arts, while Columbus State Community College is a well-known community college in the area, with many of its students beginning there and then transferring through to a four-year school in Columbus, such as Ohio State University, Otterbein University, or Ohio Dominican University, or another school in Ohio.

 The Kelton House is a Greek Revival and Italianate mansion in the Discovery District that was converted to a museum by the Junior League of Columbus "to promote an understanding of daily life, customs, and decorative arts in 19th century Columbus and to educate visitors about the Underground Railroad."

 The area also contains several religious institutions including The First Congregational Church on Broad Street and Broad Street United Methodist Church.